VirgilSecurity/chat-back4app-android/README.md

                  LogInFragment::onSignUpError
 );
 ```
-- Add method where we will generate private key and public key (for decrypting incoming chat messages) then saving it ../virgilsecurity/virgilback4app/auth/LogInPresenter:
+- Add method where we will generate the private key and the public key (for decrypting incoming chat messages) then saving it ../virgilsecurity/virgilback4app/auth/LogInPresenter:
 ```java
 private void generateKeyPair(String identity) {
     virgilKey = infoHolder.getVirgilApi().getKeys().generate();